IDMNYU/DM997X-Thesis-FA15/dm997xmsthesis_end_of_semester_deliverables.md

 Each student will provide their own **dropbox link**.
 A dropbox link is actually different than sharing an actual *dropbox folder*.
 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)

-Create a dropbox link of
+Create a dropbox link that contains the following:
-1. PDF which contains
+1. PDF of your Final Thesis Paper
-  * Your Name
-  * MS Thesis In Digital Media
-  * Fall 2015
-  * Title of your project
+2. PDF of your Thesis Defense Presentation
-  * URL to your project website
+3. The URL to your thesis process website
-  * Abstract
 2. *at least* 3, hi-res images of your project (RAW preferably or 300dpi)
 3. **all related project files** (e.g. video, HTML files, audio files, etc ) for **gold** version